A PRIMER ON THE NEUROLOGICAL COMPLICATIONS OF SJÖGREN’S SYNDROME

 - The “Central Nervous System” – or CNS – includes the brain and the spinal cord;

 - The “Peripheral Nervous System” – or PNS – includes larger and smaller nerves, connecting muscles to the spinal cord.

 Sjögren’s syndrome can cause inflammation and damage to both the CNS and PNS.

-Peripheral neuropathy of Sjögren’s syndromes
+Peripheral Neuropathy of Sjögren’s Syndrome

 What is neuropathy?